joinpursuit/AC3.1-final/short-answers.md

 Answer: This is a bad practice because if you have a variable with the same name it can be overwritten once you run your program.

 1. What is closure?
 Give an example of where closure is used in JavaScript.
+Answer: closure is when you can access a variable from within a given function.
 Answer:

 1. What is scope?
 When is new scope created in JavaScript?

-Answer: Scope is when you can access a variable from within a given function.
+// global and local scope. created

 1. What are the pros and cons of using Promises instead of callbacks?
 Answer: Promises are better than callbacks because you tell your program what to do next by using .then, or if there is an error, you can use .catch